wjt/fewerror/README.md

 > "I love @fewerror ."
 "Me too.
 I feel like we've built a rapport."
  <cite>– [@drmoonpants](https://twitter.com/drmoonpants/status/467446078082531328)</cite>

+> Someday the clerk in the "10 Items or Less" aisle is gonna smash your skull in with a can of cling peaches. <cite>– [@KevinCarson1](https://twitter.com/KevinCarson1/status/467889956027781120)</cite>

 ## For those who care about software

 Thanks to the unstoppable [@aparrish][] for pointing me in the direction of [TextBlob][] in his post on [the making of @VoynichTechNews][voynich].